- The Facts

 Since 1998, the Washington State Department of Social and Health Services, Division of Behavioral Health and Recovery (DBHR), has administered federal Enforcing Underage Drinking Laws (EUDL) funding for community and statewide programs.
 The RUaD coalition was formed by a seven-member team who attended the 2005 National Meeting on Underage Drinking Prevention.
 Leaders of key Washington agencies participated in the meeting and agreed to work together to combat underage drinking in the state.
 DBHR then brought the agencies together as a coalition, and continues to support ongoing efforts, at the state level and in communities, to prevent underage drinking.

-The coalition has produced well-designed media campaigns and its efforts have supported substantial changes to state policies and laws.
+The coalition has produced statewide media campaigns reaching parents with prevention tools, and provided educational resources and support to community groups.
+RUaD has also supported substantial changes to state policies and laws.